-Redlands Adventist Academy reserves the right to make decisions on acceptability of credit based on the Southeastern California Conference and state of California guidelines.
+Redlands Adventist Academy reserves the right to make decisions on acceptability of credit.
 International transcripts may require day/hour specifications in order to be granted credit.
 Credits will be transferred onto the RAA transcript once the student has obtained RAA credits and the previous official transcript has been received by the Registrar.